-So you’ve bought that luxurious piece of neckwear that you’ve been contemplating for a while.
+You’ve finally bought that luxurious piece of neckwear that you’ve been contemplating for a while.
+Go you!
 The purchase has been made, and you know you’ll look damn good in it.
 However, you soon realize that another dilemma looms.

-What knot do you strut your new found treasure item with?
-With a range of standard knots and an ever increasing array of novelty knots, how exactly do you tie your modern day cravat so that you present your best foot forward.
+Just how are you going to knot your new treasure?
+With a range of standard knots and an ever increasing array of novelty knots, how exactly do you showcase your modern day cravat so that you present your best foot forward?
 Let’s examine tie knots for different occasions:

 Before we delve into what occasions should elicit different knots, we should be aware of what knots go best with different collars.
 Four-in-hand knots go best with pointed collars, Half Windsor knots go well with medium spread collars and Full Windsor knots go best with spread collars.
 With that being firmly established, here are the different tie knots.

 The four-in-hand knot is the easiest knot to tie and is non-symmetrical.
 The relatively informal nature of the knot indicates that it should be worn for dressy but not overly formal occasions, such as a party or a social gathering.

 To view The Dark Knot's range of exquisite silk ties that are ideal for an evening out, please click here.

 To view The Dark Knot's range of luxurious silk ties that are ideal for weekend casual activity, please click here.

 The half windsor knot is another men’s knot staple that is symmetrical and more formal.
 Due to its versatility (and requiring less tie fabric to be tied than a full windsor), it has grown to be a popular choice among well dressed men.
 The half windsor knot is more formal than the four-in-hand and is therefore best suited for more formal events such as a job interview or a business meeting.